Light Field Reconstruction via Deep Adaptive Fusion of Hybrid Lenses: Experiments

 \subsubsection{Dataset and Training Strategy}

-To evaluate the proposed framework, we adopted the real hybrid data captured by the hybrid imaging prototype built in \cite{lfhybrid2017ring} (in Fig. \ref{fig:flowchat}), which attaches eight low-cost LR side cameras around a central high-quality HR DSLR camera.
+To evaluate the proposed framework, we adopted the real hybrid data captured by the hybrid LF imaging prototype built in \cite{lfhybrid2017ring}, as shown in Fig. \ref{fig:prototype}, which attaches eight low-cost LR side cameras around a central high-quality HR DSLR camera.
 Each scene image captured by this prototype consists of eight low-quality side views of spatial resolution around $900\times 1482$, and a high-quality central view of spatial resolution around $1729\times2846$.
-These $3\times3$ views are nearly regularly placed on a 2-D plane with the same rotation after calibration and rectification.
+The intrinsic parameters of the cameras and the extrinsic parameters with reference to the central camera were calibrated using a standard camera calibration toolbox and bundle adjustment software, respectively.
+The side-view images were rectified to share the same rotation with the central image by projection and homography warping.
+Finally, the $3\times3$ views are nearly regularly placed on a 2-D plane with the same rotation.
+We also refer readers to \cite{lfhybrid2017ring} for more details about the settings of the prototype.

 To learn a model suitable for such real data, we particularly designed the training strategy.
 As the ground-truth HR LF images are not available for supervision in the real hybrid dataset, we simulated hybrid data from publicly available LF datasets for training, i.e., we spatially down-sampled off-center views of LF images from the Inria Dense dataset \cite{lfdataset2019inria} and the HCI benchmark \cite{lfdataset2016hci}, which contain synthetic LF images of spatial resolution $512\times 512$, angular resolution of $9\times 9$, and disparity in the range of $[-4, 4]$.
 Considering the angular resolution of the real data for testing and the observation that real hybrid data usually have relatively large disparities, we also uniformly sampled $3\times 3$ SAIs from $9\times 9$ SAIs of LF images, leading 44 simulated hybrid inputs with a disparity range of $[-16, 16]$ for training.